Write us

 Across town are other Incan sites, also visible from the town's cobblestone corners, where you can hike up to the ruins free of charge.
 There are many nice walks around the town, and the local museum has a display on the wall that lists the time they should take and the area to cover.

+If you want a break from the ruins, try white-water rafting, mountain climbing or horseback riding.
+And if you can't get enough of the natural beauty, opt for a bicycle trip down the Ambra Malaga Pass.
 Bicycle trip organizers will drive you up and drop you off on an asphalt road at about 14,000 feet above sea level, and you ride -- or really glide -- down on bicycles.
 Make sure your body has acclimated to the altitude of Ollantaytambo, which is about 9,186 feet, before you embark on this tour.
 The ride offers great views of the snow-capped Mount Veronica, and you'll see livestock grazing and patches of land being tended by farmers.
 The entire trip takes from three to four hours and costs about $40 per person.

+Once you have worked up an appetite, you can easily find a good meal in Ollantaytambo.
+A hearty local dish, lomo saltado, is served in most restaurants.
+This Peruvian dish is a stir fry that includes steak tidbits, white rice, french fries, onions and tomatoes in a brown gravy.
 If lomo saltado isn't adventurous enough for you, try alpaca or cuy (guinea pig).
 You can wash your meal down with a Pisco sour, the national drink in Peru, made with Pisco brandy, sugar, lemon juice and an egg white.
 There are enough restaurants to choose from, and in some establishments, the food is as good as the fancy places you will find in Cusco.

 There are several trains a day between Ollantaytambo and Machu Picchu, so it's feasible to do a day trip to visit the main attraction.
-It's about a two-hour drive to get to Ollantaytambo from the airport or Cusco's city center, and it costs no more than $30 U.S. by taxi.
+It's about a two-hour drive to get to Ollantaytambo from the airport or Cusco's city center, and it costs no more than USD 60.00. by taxi.
 Buses are available and cost a lot less.
+Whether you take the bus, train or taxi, consider a stop in this impressive Incan town as you check the nearby world wonder off your list.

 Book now